-Sandbox & Co: Sandbox Acquires PlayKids, One of the Leading Children's Edutainment Platforms in Brazil, to Cement Its Place in the Global Online Learning Space
+Sandbox & Co: Sandbox Acquires Playkids, One of the Leading Children's Edutainment Platforms in Brazil, to Cement Its Place in the Global Online Learning Space

 "Movile's goal is to build leading companies that can transform the world, help them solve challenges, and accelerate their growth," said Silvia Motta, Strategy and M&A Director at Movile.
 "We have built PlayKids from an app serving a few thousand learners to a globally recognized children's education platform in the last few years.
 With the great talent, know-how and entrepreneurial grit that Sandbox offers, the combination of the two businesses will deliver engaging educational experiences and improve learning around the world.
 We look forward to continuing on this journey with Sandbox."

-Sandbox has seen rapid growth over the last few years and currently its portfolio consists of 17 brands with a peak monthly audience of 60M+ kids, families and teachers.
-Its award-winning properties include Code Kingdoms, which provides online coding courses for kids, Hopster, an award-winning preschool edutainment platform, and recently acquired Spanish companies Edujoy and Tellmewow.
+Sandbox has seen rapid growth over the last few years, currently its portfolio consists of 17 brands with a peak monthly audience of 60M+ kids, families and teachers.

 About Sandbox Co https://sandboxandco.com